aaronvincent/nuFATE/README.md

 python example.py

-There is also an iPython notebook (notebook.ipnb) which shows some examples, including plots.
+There is also an iPython notebook (notebook.ipynb) which shows some examples, including plots.
 This requires the "recommended" packages, above.

+To run the C++ example:

+./example.exe

 Citation
 --------